tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

 </ul>

 :::note
+You should still submit your PR to join the list of answered challenges.
+And you can still be reviewed by a community member. 🔥

-Everyone is welcome to comment and read other PRs.
+Everyone is welcome to comment and read other PRs. 💪
 :::

 :::tip[OSS champion]